remaro-network/KD-YOLOX-ViT/README.md

 # KD-YOLOX-ViT
 This repository holds the code for the Python implementation of YOLOX-ViT (TODO).
-Furthermore, it has the implementation of the Knowledge Distillation (KD) method, evaluation metrics of the object detector and the side-scan sonar image dataset for underwater wall detection.
+Furthermore, it has the implementation of the Knowledge Distillation (KD) method, evaluation metrics of the object detector, and the side-scan sonar image dataset for underwater wall detection.

-The Sonar Wall Detection Dataset (SWDD) is publicly accessible at: https://zenodo.org/records/10528135.
+The Sonar Wall Detection Dataset (SWDD) is publicly accessible at https://zenodo.org/records/10528135.

-The base of the code comes from the YOLOX repository: https://github.com/Megvii-BaseDetection/YOLOX/tree/main
+The base of the code comes from the YOLOX repository: https://github.com/Megvii-BaseDetection/YOLOX/tree/main.

 ## Contributions

 This code has two primary contributions:

-- **ViT Layer Integration**: Implementing a Vision Transformer (ViT) layer between the Neck and the Backbone to enhance the feature extraction process.
-This integration aims to leverage the strengths of ViT in understanding global dependencies within images, thereby improving feature representation capabilities beyond conventional CNN architectures.
+- **Knowledge Distillation Enhancement**: Integrate Knowledge Distillation between a Teacher model (e.g., YOLOX-L) and a Student model (YOLOX-Nano) to improve the accuracy of the Student model.
+This process involves transferring knowledge from the larger, more complex Teacher model to the smaller, more efficient Student model.

-- **Knowledge Distillation Enhancement**: Implementing Knowledge Distillation between a Teacher model (e.g., YOLOX-L) and a Student model (YOLOX-Nano) to improve the accuracy of the Student model.
-This process involves transferring knowledge from the larger, more complex Teacher model to the smaller, more efficient Student model, thereby enhancing its performance without significantly increasing computational costs.
+- **ViT Layer Integration**: Implement a Vision Transformer (ViT) layer between the neck and the backbone to enhance the feature extraction process.
+This integration aims to leverage the strengths of ViT in understanding global dependencies within images, thereby improving the YOLOX feature representation capabilities.

 ## Knowledge Distillation